|297B.025||Older passenger automobile.|

 Subd.
 2. Annual tax for dealer plate.
 Motor vehicles which satisfy the definitions of subdivision 1, shall be taxed at a yearly rate of $15 per dealer plate.
 This tax shall be paid when dealer plates, tabs, or stickers are purchased and shall be deposited in the state treasury and credited as provided in section 297B.09.
 This tax shall be in lieu of any other state sales, excise, or use tax.

 Subd.
 3. Sale in violation of licensing requirement.
-Motor vehicles sold in contravention of section 168.27, subdivision 2, paragraph (a); 3; 6; or 10, paragraph (a), clause (1)(ii), shall not be considered to have been acquired or purchased for resale in the ordinary or regular course of business for the purposes of this chapter, and the seller shall be required to pay the excise tax due on the purchase of those vehicles.
-The sale by a lessor of a new motor vehicle under lease within 120 days of the commencement of the lease is deemed a sale in contravention of section 168.27, subdivision 10, paragraph (a), clause (1)(ii), unless the lessor holds a valid contract or franchise with the manufacturer or distributor of the vehicle.
+Motor vehicles sold by a new motor vehicle dealer in contravention of section 168.27, subdivision 10, clause (1)(ii shall not be considered to have been acquired or purchased for resale in the ordinary or regular course of business for the purposes of this chapter, and the dealer shall be required to pay the excise tax due on the purchase of those vehicles.
+The sale by a lessor of a new motor vehicle under lease within 120 days of the commencement of the lease is deemed a sale in contravention of section 168.27, subdivision 10, clause (1)(ii) unless the lessor holds a valid contract or franchise with the manufacturer or distributor of the vehicle.
 Notwithstanding section 297B.11, the rights of a dealer to appeal any amounts owed by the dealer under this subdivision are governed exclusively by the hearing procedure under section 168.27, subdivision 13.